Year of Call: 2008

-R v D (2016: ongoing) – Money laundering prosecuted to conviction and sentence.
-Confiscation ongoing.
+R v D (2016) – Money laundering prosecuted to conviction and sentence.
 Canterbury Crown Court: Prosecuting for CPS Specialist Fraud Division/HMRC.

 R v M & Others (2016) – Cheating the Revenue alleged £5-6 million VAT on smuggled cigarettes.
 Chelmsford Crown Court: Successfully defended.

 Re B (2016) – Cash forfeiture £126,000 initially seized as alleged to represent proceeds of Hatton Garden Safety Deposit burglary.
 Complex advisory and written submissions.
-Trusts, tax, accountant.
+Trusts, tax, and accountant issues.
 Successfully defended: All £126,000 cash returned to client.

 For background see: